Tanisi1234/Pneumonia-Detection-using-CNN-/README.md

-# Pneumonia Detection Using CNN
+# Pneumonia Diagnosis via Audio Signal Processing and CNN

 ## Overview
 This repository contains a Convolutional Neural Network (CNN) model for detecting pneumonia from chest X-ray images.
 The model achieves an accuracy of 92.6%, making it a reliable tool for aiding in pneumonia diagnosis.